joehillen/monix/README.md

 `send` reads from `STDOUT`

-`send` is meant as a means to upload values to remote services, although it could also be used to write to local log files.
+`send` is meant as a means to upload values to external other services.

 The name of the job is passed as an argument to `send`.